callmeJ274/travel_weather_webapp/README.md

 The project is a Capstone Project from Udacity's Front End Web Design Nanodegree

 ## Description
 This project stimulates a Weather forecast app which predicts the weather in the travel destination choosing by user.
-The data is powered by:

-* [Geonames API](http://www.geonames.org/) - gets location information: longitude, latitude when user input city name
-* [Weatherbit API](https://www.weatherbit.io/) - gets weather forecast based on the location data
-* [Pixabay API](https://pixabay.com/)  - gets photo for the location
+- When open the web app, user should enter the destination city, the departure date, return date, the unit to return weather parameter unit will be set to Metric(℃, m/s, mm) as default, otherwise user can choose Imperial( ℉, mph, in) unit.
+- When clicking the submit button, the web will show the image of the city in the left hand side and the forecast weather display below.

 ## Folder description:
 - __test__/ : unit test